Three singing pathways

 Range development

-Healthy expansion of the vocal range — both upwards (head voice, mix register) and downwards (chest voice anchor) — across years rather than months.
+Healthy expansion of the vocal range (both upwards into head voice and mix register and downwards into chest voice anchor) across years rather than months.
 Students who push for high notes too early often develop vocal habits that are hard to undo later.

 Repertoire selection